-- 1. the Parties shall calculate the values in this Section using the M2M Entitlement Topology Model discussed in Section 6.1 above, unless otherwise stated; - 2. the impacts from the Parallel\Transfers and Shared\Transfers terms of the Market Flow calculation (see Section 5.5) are excluded from the Market Flow that is used to calculate M2M Entitlements; - 3. perfect PAR Control exists for all PARs within the transmission models except the PARs at the Ontario/Michigan border; and - 4.
+- 1. the Parties shall calculate the values in this Section using the M2M Entitlement Topology Model discussed in Section 6.1 above, unless otherwise stated; - 2. the impacts from the Parallel_Transfers and Shared_Transfers terms of the Market Flow calculation (see Section 5.5) are excluded from the Market Flow that is used to calculate M2M Entitlements; - 3. perfect PAR Control exists for all PARs within the transmission models except the PARs at the Ontario/Michigan border; and - 4.
 External Capacity Resources may be included in the calculation of M2M Entitlements consistent with Section 6.2.1.1 of this Schedule D.

-Once the Reference Year Market Flows have been calculated for each interval to determine the integrated hourly Market Flow for each hour of the relevant three year period agreed to by the Parties, the new M2M Entitlement will be determined for a representative week all M2M Entitlement Groups in each M2M Entitlement Period using the method established in Section 6.1 above.
-In the event of new or upgraded Transmission Facilities, Section 6.3 of this Schedule D sets forth the rules that will be used to adjust M2M Entitlements.
+Once the Reference Year Market Flows have been calculated for each interval to determine the integrated hourly Market Flow for each hour of the relevant three year period agreed to by the Parties, the new M2M Entitlement will be determined for all M2M Entitlement Groups in each M2M Entitlement Period using the method established in Section 6.1 above.